 Crew berths are on a first come first served basis.
-Guests may also come as introductory members, subject to an introductory membership fee that is refunded if you join in the same membership year.
+Guests may also come as introductory members, subject to an introductory membership fee that is refunded if you join within one month in the same membership year.

 HOW MUCH DOES IT COST TO JOIN?

 We charge a low annual membership fee and then a per-day sailing fee, which varies during the year.
 Please see the Membership and Sailing Fees page for current rates.

 Racing is an excellent way of developing teamworking, helmsmanship and sail trimming skills.
 Both yachts are IRC rated and members have participated in the Round the Island race, Cowes Week and Cork Week.
 Additionally RelaX takes active part in the Royal Ocean Racing Club’s (RORC) annual racing series, which includes racing in the channel and the Fastnet.
 Racing involvement depends on the interest and commitment shown by members in the current year and training can be organised according to members’ requirements.